 Patients with HIV may present with signs and symptoms of any of the stages of HIV infection.
-No physical findings are specific to HIV infection; the physical findings are often those of the presenting opportunistic infection or illness.
+However, no physical findings are specific to HIV infection; the physical findings are often those of the presenting opportunistic infection or illness.

 Are you able to recognize and diagnose HIV infection using best practices and the latest guidelines?
-Refresh and test your knowledge with this short quiz.
+Refresh and test your knowledge with this quick quiz.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.